"If your child bites, bite them back so they know how it feels"

 "Sometimes you have to bribe kids to get them to do the right thing"

 "We have fallen into a behavioral trap as parents where we feel that every action our kids take must be either rewarded or punished, incentivizing good behavior.
 Parents often pay children money to get good grades, to do basic chores like feeding the dog, or for self-care like picking up dirty clothes.
-We need to be teaching children to do something because it is the right thing to do, not simply because they expect a reward for it." —Sara Villanueva, PhD, professor of psychology at St. Edward's University and author of The Angst of Adolescence: How to Parent Your Teen and Live to Laugh About It
+We need to be teaching children to do something because it is the right thing to do, not simply because they expect a reward for it." —Sara Villanueva, PhD, professor of psychology at St. Edward's University and author of The Angst of Adolescence: How to Parent Your Teen and Live to Laugh About It.
+This is 11 things parents say that ruins their kid's trust.

 "Failure is to be avoided at all costs"